adyen-examples/adyen-step-by-step-integration-workshop/README.md

 ----------------------------------------------------------
 ```

+You'll notice that in `MainApplication.java`, we check if you've inserted your keys that are needed to securely communciate with Adyen platform.
+In the next 3 steps, we'll create these keys and start using them in our application.

 **Step 1.** [Create your Adyen Merchant Account](https://docs.adyen.com/account/manage-account-structure/#request-merchant-account) or use an existing Adyen Merchant Account associated with your account (ending with -`ECOM`).